SintLucasAllStars/LearningGithub/README.md

 [Github for Unity repository](https://github.com/github-for-unity/Unity)

-[A good tutorial on using Unity and Git](https://www.youtube.com/watch?v=qpXxcvS-g3g) independently from the addon == Make sure you pay attention to the Unity settings and the changes to the .gitignore file.
+[A good tutorial on using Unity and Git](https://thoughtbot.com/blog/how-to-git-with-unity) independently from the addon == Make sure you pay attention to the Unity settings.

 ## Contact
 Extra questions to: davidjonasdesign@gmail.com